Curated by Indra K. Lacis, PhD / Director of Exhibitions

 In recent years, artist-activists and art institutions alike have sought to frame the meta-narratives and deeply seeded socio-political issues that underlie mass incarceration.
 Titled On the Inside Out, this small group exhibition departs from such approaches to examine in more depth the nuanced inside/out boundary so deeply pertinent to prison life, as well as the circumstances and consequences surrounding mass incarceration in the United States today.

 Focusing on specific, personal accounts and micro-histories that elucidate the crisis of mass incarceration from distinct and singular perspectives, On the Inside Out highlights such themes as isolation, invisibility, psychological barriers, the absent or unseen body, and the actual prison wall itself.
-Confirmed artists include Maria Gaspar, Cheryl Pope, Tyanna J. Buie, Ashely Hunt, Sherrill Roland, and Hank Willis Thomas, with additional participants/projects to be announced later in May of 2018.
+Confirmed artists include Maria Gaspar, Cheryl Pope, Tyanna J. Buie, Ashely Hunt, Sherrill Roland, Hank Willis Thomas, and Photo Requests from Solitary.

 As a balance to the exhibition’s more personalized narratives or projects, On the Inside Out will also feature an on-site learning lab that seeks to educate about the overarching facts that govern the crisis of mass incarceration.
 This learning lab, coupled with wide ranging artworks (video, photography, and performance, among other media) will situate individual voices as powerful sources with the capacity to shed light on the broad and often unacknowledged ways that mass incarceration affects cities, communities, neighborhoods, and the social fabric of families.